Trump Orders Strikes Against Syrian Regime Airbase in Response to Chemical Attack - Breitbart

-WASHINGTON –President Trump has ordered cruise missile strikes against a Syrian regime military airbase, a defense official said late Thursday.
+WASHINGTON – President Trump ordered a cruise missile strike against a Syrian regime military airbase, in response to a chemical weapons attack carried out by the regime earlier this week.

-A U.S. official said “more than 50” Tomahawk cruise missiles were launched at the airbase, located in Western Syria.
-That base, called Shayrat, was where the U.S. believes the Assad regime carried out a chemical weapons attack on Syrian civilians this week that killed at least 70 people.

-The strikes were carried out from two U.S. destroyers in the Mediterranean Sea, the official said.
-The attack occurred between 8 and 9 p.m.
-ET, according to CNN.
+At 8:40 p.m.
+EDT, the U.S. launched 59 Tomahawk land attack missiles at the Shayrat Airfield located in the Homs Governorate in Western Syria, according to Pentagon officials.
+The strike lasted minutes.

+“This was in response to the Syrian chemical weapons attack April 4th in Khan Sheikhoun… That attack killed and injured hundreds of innocent Syrian people, including women and children,” said Pentagon spokesman Navy Capt.
+Jeff Davis.

+The airbase was the same one the regime used to carry out the chemical weapons attack, Davis said.
+The U.S. military said it tracked the two aircraft that the regime used to conduct the attacks.

+The airbase also housed one of Syria’s main chemical weapons storage facility prior to 2013, he said.

-Trump had hinted on Wednesday that he would take action against the chemical weapons attack during a Rose Garden briefing with the King of Jordan.
+Trump had hinted on Wednesday during a Rose Garden briefing with the King of Jordan that he would take action against the regime.

-The U.S. military has not yet completed a battle damage assessment, the official said.

 He said the attack had crossed “many, many lines, beyond a red line — many, many lines.”